Eliorian/Elio/help.md

 1. `s!`ban - Ban a user from the server
 2. `s!`kick - Kick a user from the server
 3. `s!`unban - Unban a user from Server by their User ID
+4. `s!`showid - Display a mentioned user ID

 # Bot Commands:
 1. `s!`help - Returns all Commmands, or one specific command
+2. `s!`botinfo - Sends detailed info about the client

 # Image Commands:
 1. `s!`affect - No, it doesnt affect my baby